Pedro Taduran: Taduran vs. Cuarto II

 An immediate rematch for the IBF mini-flyweight title was booked for January 29, 2022, to take place at the Digos Arena in Davao del Sur, Philippines.
 The title bout was officially approved by the IBF on January 12.
 The fight was eventually postponed for February 6.
 He lost the fight by a seventh-round technical decision.
 The fight was stopped due to a cut on Taduran's forehead, which resulted from an accidental clash of heads.
 Two of the judges scored the fight 65–64 and 66–64 for Cuarto, while the third judge scored the fight an even 65–65.
 Taduran was knocked down in the second and the sixth round, and was deducted two points in the third round for a headbutt.

+Post-IBF mini-flyweight championship

+After losing the world title, Taduran had a tune-up fight against journeyman Powell Balaba and emerged victorious after stopping him in the third round.

+Taduran vs. Amparo

+On December 28, 2023, Taduran was ranked #4 by the IBF and he clashed against #3 compatriot, Jake Amparo in an IBF mini-flyweight title eliminator, Amparo started dominant in round 1, in round 2 to round 3, Taduran and Amparo exchanged powerful combinations, slugging tirelessly, on round 4 onwards however, despite Amparo remaining consistent, Taduran "outslugged" Amparo, charging forward towards Amparo, giving Amparo a difficult time en route to a victory via lop-sided decision(119–109, 118–110 and 116–112), making Taduran the mandatory challenger against Ginjiro Shigeoka for the title he used to hold.

+Two-time IBF World Champion

+Taduran vs. Shigeoka I & II

+Taduran regained the IBF mini-flyweight title when he stopped champion Ginjiro Shigeoka in the ninth-round at the Shiga Daihatsu Arena in Otsu, Japan, on July 28, 2024.

+An immediate rematch has been held; this moment Taduran overcame a gutsy Ginjiro Shigeoka and won the match via SD to retain the IBF minimumweight title on Saturday at Osaka in Japan.
+Absorbing heavy blows from Taduran throughout the bout, Shigeoka had to be stretchered off the ring shortly after the 12-round slugfest.

+Taduran vs. Balunan

+In an early boxing event dedicated as the 50th Year Anniversary of the historic Thrilla in Manila between Muhammad Ali and Joe Frazier.
+Taduran is set to defend his IBF minimumweight title against the No. 2 ranked IBF challenger Christian Balunan on October 26, 2025, at the San Andres Sports Complex in Manila.
+Balunan, is an undefeated prospect from Cebu.